yosoynatebrown/git_homework/thoughts.md

 1. Using Pomodoro breaks even when I am working on projects during my free time

 2. Doing some form of exercise daily, even if that is just a walk around the block.

+Shoutout:

+My mom has been encouraging me, and telling me stories of going back to school and doing well even in her 40s, which makes me feel like I will be successful at Turing.